Regent Law Student Organizations

 The Regent University Law Review is fulfilling its vision to “provide a forum for a Christian perspective on law and the legal profession, especially through the application of biblical principles to law.”

-The purpose of the Republican National Lawyers Association Law Student Chapter (RNLA) is to advance professionalism, advance open, fair and honest elections, advance career opportunity, advance Republican ideals, and fulfill Regent’s mission of “Christian Leadership to Change the World.”
+The purpose of the Republican National Lawyers Association Law Student Chapter (RNLA) is to advance professionalism, advance open, fair and honest elections, advance career opportunities, advance Republican ideals, and fulfill Regent’s mission of “Christian Leadership to Change the World.”

 The Rutherford Institute (TRI)* is a nonprofit legal and educational organization dedicated to defending religious people who are persecuted or oppressed for their beliefs, ensuring that they are treated fairly in the courts and are free to express their beliefs without fear.
 The Rutherford Institute has five priority areas through which they will accomplish this goal: 1) defend free speech in the public arena, 2) protect the fundamental human rights of religious persons from oppression, 3) advance international human rights, 4) support the sanctity of human life, and 5) preserve the sanctity of the family and the rights of parents.
 The Regent University Student Chapter is dedicated to the TRI priority areas and supports it through paid legal research, on-campus lectures, video presentations, and discussions.